 Demand for large-scale generation certificates (LGCs) gives an indication to the market of the large-scale renewable energy build required.
-The 2018 statutory demand for LGCs is established by the
+The 2019 demand for LGCs is established by the

 renewable power percentage.
-The liability for individual electricity retailers in 2017 is based on the relevant electricity acquisitions for each retailer during the year.
-Any carried over shortfall amounts from 2016 are also included where applicable.
+Any carried over shortfall amounts from 2017 are also included where applicable.

 For a complete list of certificate shortfall information relating to all assessment years, see the

 This data is current as at 28 February 2019.